benmiller314/dsam2023fall/schedule.md

 and **read**:

 * Posner, Miriam.
-“How Did They Make That?
-The Video!”
-Miriam Posner's Blog, April 17, 2014. <a href="http://miriamposner.com/blog/how-did-they-make-that-the-video/">http://miriamposner.com/blog/how-did-they-make-that-the-video/</a>.
+How Did They Make That?
+29 Aug.
+2013, <a href="https://miriamposner.com/blog/how-did-they-make-that/">https://miriamposner.com/blog/how-did-they-make-that/</a>.

 * Risam, Roopika, and Alex Gil.
 “Introduction: The Questions of Minimal Computing.”
 Digital Humanities Quarterly, vol. 16, no. 2, 2022, <a href="http://www.digitalhumanities.org/dhq/vol/16/2/000646/000646.html">http://www.digitalhumanities.org/dhq/vol/16/2/000646/000646.html</a>.
 * EXT for eager readers:
     - Murray, Janet H. “Affordances of the Digital Medium.” <em>Inventing the Medium: Principles of Interaction Design as a Cultural Practice</em>, The MIT Press, 2011, pp. 51–85. <a href="https://ebookcentral.proquest.com/lib/pitt-ebooks/reader.action?docID=3339350&ppg=66">https://ebookcentral.proquest.com/lib/pitt-ebooks/reader.action?docID=3339350&ppg=66</a>.